mthl/guix-artwork/website/drafts/childhurds-and-substitutes.md

 Any day now, more [Hurd
 substitutes](https://ci.guix.gnu.org/jobset/hurd-hello) will follow.

-XXX: "It works"...but maybe "wait" until we have substitutes to support this?
-XXX

-For development, I am using something like this
+For development, porting and fixing of packages, you can use a Childhurd configuration like this:

 ```scheme
 (use-modules (srfi srfi-1) (guix packages) (guix records))